 “I took my swing at a traditional life, getting a marketing degree from East Tennessee State University,” he notes.
 “But more importantly that is where I discovered Americana, bluegrass and great acoustic singer-songwriters.
 I saw music’s ability to transcend itself.
 I began to admire the way songs move beyond understanding and into and through the hearts of listeners.
 That’s where this love affair and journey all began for me.”

 Taylor is diligent in pursuit of mastering his craft as a writer, performer and musician.
 2012 saw the release of Rain or Shine, a demo recorded at Shine Studios, Austin.
 He followed this by releasing the fan favorite music video “Harvest Moon.”
-These tracks will be included on his highly anticipated Rain or Shine album slated for release April 22, 2014!
-This record will be available in Vinyl, CD, and mp3 formats.
+These tracks will be included on his highly anticipated Rain or Shine album was released April 22, 2014!
+This record is available in Vinyl, CD, and mp3 formats at iTunes, amazon, and CDBaby.com.
 For Taylor the road goes on as he continues to build a collection of new fans, stories and songs along his way.